tomboylover/tomboylover/README.md

 - 👀 I’m interested in men
 - 🌱 I’m currently learning how to become a sheep
 - 💞️ I’m looking to collaborate on makeing meth
-- 📫 How to reach me the warp is all consumeing and I am but its slave if you reach salvation you will reach me
+- 📫 How to reach me you will not the warp is all consumeing and I am but its slave if you reach salvation you will reach me
 - 💕 I like to ski